Geometric flows and Strominger systems: Introduction

 \section{Introduction}

 The Strominger system is a system of equations for a metric on a $3$-dimensional complex manifold $X$ equipped with a nowhere vanishing holomorphic $3$-form, and a Hermitian metric on a holomorphic vector bundle over $X$.
-It is of considerable interest both in physics, where it is the equation for supersymmetric compactifications of the heterotic string to a four-dimensional space-time, and in mathematics, where it is a non-Kaehler generalization of a Calabi-Yau metric \cite{Y} coupled to a Hermitian-Einstein connection \cite{D, UY}.
-Special solutions to the Strominger system have been found by Li-Yau \cite{LY} and Fu-Yau \cite{FY}, but the general solution appears out of reach at the present time.
+It is of considerable interest both in physics, where it is the equation for supersymmetric compactifications of the heterotic string to a four-dimensional space-time, and in mathematics, where it is a non-K\"ahler generalization of a Calabi-Yau metric \cite{Y} coupled to a Hermitian-Einstein connection \cite{D, UY}.
+The first mathematically rigorous solutions to the Strominger system were found by Li-Yau \cite{LY} and Fu-Yau \cite{FY,FY2}, and more solutions were found in \cite{AG1,AG2,Fe1,Fe2,FeY,FIUV1,FIUV2,FTY,Gr,OUV,UV}.
+Other solutions on physical grounds were studied by physicists in e.g. \cite{BBFT,CI,DRS}.
+Generalizations of the Fu-Yau equation to higher dimensions are considered in \cite{PPZ,PPZ0}.
+The general solution appears out of reach at the present time.

 The main goal of this paper is to propose a geometric flow of $(2,2)$-forms, whose stationary points provide solutions of the Strominger system.
 We call it the Anomaly flow, as its curvature terms are the local characteristic classes arising in gravitational and Yang-Mills anomalies in string theory.
 In this paper, we present some evidence that the Anomaly flow may provide a viable approach to Strominger systems.
 In particular, we show that it preserves the balanced property of metrics, that it also admits a more conventional description as a flow of Hermitian metrics by their curvatures, and that short-time solutions always exist for small values of the string tension parameter.
 Estimates for solutions and criteria for long-time existence and convergence are relegated to later work.